 If you have been shopping around for garage door motors, you have probably noticed that they come with different horsepower ratings.
 While more horsepower does help lift heavier doors and at faster speeds, it can be a misleading measurement of the power and performance of a garage door opener.
 The truth is that most of the heavy work is done by the torsion springs, which are often located on the wall directly above the garage door opening.

 You probably think of springs as stretching and closing, much like a Slinky or the spring on your front door screen.
 However, a torsion spring generates mechanical energy by twisting.
 In the case of garage doors, the spring is anchored on one side with a stationary cone and the other end has a winding cone.
 When you open the garage door, the springs unwind and turn the cable drums, which in turn wrap up and store the cables.
 While the springs are in a constant state of tension, the amount of tension varies according to whether the door is being opened or closed.
 Either way, you can imagine that being in a perpetual state of tension would eventually cause some wear and tear.

 Replacing Torsion Springs

-If it is time for some repairs, the prices for springs usually range from $60 to $150, depending on the spring's size and type.
-However, replacing springs can be dangerous and only attempted by experts.
-Not only are you dealing with electrical components that can cause a shock, you also have to navigate a heavy door and powerful springs that are loaded with tension.
-Unless you have some experience and training, your best bet is to call on a reputable garage door company.
-Once you factor in service fees, you can expect to pay around $100 - $350 to have new springs installed.
+If it is time for some repairs, the prices for springs usually ranges from $60 to $150, depending on the spring's size and type.
+However, replacing springs can be dangerous and should only be attempted by experts.
+Not only are you dealing with electrical components that can shock you, you also have to handle a heavy door and powerful springs that are loaded with tension.
+Unless you have some experience and training in this field, your best bet is to give Garage Door Repair Sugar Land a call.
+Once you factor in service fees, you'll be surprised at the relative low cost.